nabovarme/MeterLogger/README.md

 AUTO_CLOSE=1
 automatically check if energy is larger than the value set by open_until mqtt command

+NO_CRON=1
+disable cron stuff and save 2688 bytes of RAM.
+Reconfiguration is needed after changing this

 THERMO_NO=0
 thermo actuator is normal closed